By Wausi Walya

 Eliud Kipchoge’s feat in the Ineos 1.59 challenge in Vienna accorded us a great opportunity to tell our positive stories.
 Let us complement these efforts with our stories.
 In the long run, we will attract more investment, tourists, new market opportunities and in result, an improved economy.

-The article was first published on People Daily Newspaper on 5th November 2019
+At the bottom please write: the article was first published on People Daily Newspaper on 5th November 2019